RecipesLearn

 I’ve personally tested a number of dredges with chicken wings – including baking powder – and I can tell you that while it does work, the consistency on the skin isn’t very appetizing.

-For something like a whole chicken though, I’ve never tested using corn starch because the above methods are more than adequate in terms of getting the skin crispy.
+For something like a whole chicken though, I’ve never tested using corn starch because the reason cornstarch works so well for my wings is because we’re going to ~200F.

 Here’s the bird from top-down: